-All students are randomly allocated to a house, and they stay in this house throughout their years at the RISS (brothers and sisters may choose to be in separate houses).
+All students are randomly allocated to a house, and they stay in this house throughout their years at RISS (brothers and sisters may choose to be in separate houses).
 The Student Executive organises various events for the students to compete against each other in their respective house teams.
-There is a total of 4 House Events throughout the year: Sports Event, Games Afternoon, Christmas Potluck Lunch and Charity Day.
+There are a total of four house events throughout the year: Sports Event, Games Afternoon, Christmas Potluck Lunch and Charity Day.

 Attendance and participation is compulsory.
-The events are on the school calendar so please take this into consideration when planning after school activities.
+The events are on the school calendar, so please take this into consideration when planning after school activities.